 Step 2: Bed Bug Confirmation

-If you suspect you have bed bugs, the first step is to immediately notify Residence Life who will inspect your room for the aforementioned indicators.
+If you suspect you have bed bugs, you must immediately notify Residence Life who will inspect your room for the aforementioned indicators and conduct an interview with you and/or your roommates.
 You will also need to see Health Services who will give you a referral to visit an area doctor.
 Once the doctor has given official confirmation that your bites are caused by bed bugs, Health Services will notify Residence Life.
 Residence Life will then contact the Facilities Department who will schedule a date for the exterminator to treat your room.
 You will receive notification of when the exterminator will arrive; this is typically no more than 3 days after official confirmation.

 If the presence of bed bugs is confirmed in your room, proceed to Step 3.